-This refers to the participation of this organization in activities aimed at the preservation of those sites that, fulfilling some characteristics, are considered to be protected, not only by those who inhabit the site, but by all international associations that wish to join to this program, that is, they become an inheritance of the country where they are located, but also of the other countries, hence they are entered into the Cultural Patrimony of Humanity.
+This refers to the participation of this organization in activities aimed at the preservation of those sites that, fulfilling some characteristics, are considered to be protected, not only by those who inhabit the site, but by all international associations that wish to join this program, that is, they become an inheritance of the country where they are located, but also of the other countries, hence they are entered into the Cultural Patrimony of Humanity.

 In its Constitution, it defines that "cultural heritage represents what we have the right to inherit from our future generations, and that they are the pride of the current ones".

-In order to include a place, a region, a tradition to this list, they must comply with at least one of the ten criteria that the organization has determined for it.
+To include a place, a region, a tradition to this list, they must comply with at least one of the ten criteria that the organization has determined for it.

-According to the book World Heritage of UNESCO, Monuments, Art and History, by Marco Cattaneo and Jasmina Trifoni; In the case of cities, only the first six criteria that are listed in the following list are applied:
+According to the book World Heritage of UNESCO, Monuments, Art, and History, by Marco Cattaneo and Jasmina Trifoni; In the case of cities, only the first six criteria that are listed in the following list are applied:

 I. Constitute a masterpiece of the creative genius of humanity.

 II.
-To be evidence of a considerable change of tendency, during a certain period or in a specific cultural area, in the development of architecture, technology, monumental arts, planning or the creation of landscapes.
+To be evidence of a considerable change of tendency, during a certain period or in a specific cultural area, in the development of architecture, technology, monumental arts, planning, or the creation of landscapes.

 V. Build a valid reference point for a human settlement or occupation of the traditional territory, especially when it becomes vulnerable due to irreversible displacements.